pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 curl -X 'POST'   'http://localhost:8000/v1/statistics'   -H 'accept: */*'   -H 'Content-Type: application/json'
 ```

-For more information on available endpoints by default, see [API docs](https://pathway.com/solutions/ai-pipelines).
+For more information on available endpoints by default, see [above](#Summary-of-available-endpoints).

 We provide some example `curl` queries to start with.